Wedding of Prince William and Catherine Middleton: Reception

-At 3.35 pm, William drove his new wife back up the Mall for the short distance to Clarence House, his then official London residence.
-The car, a blue, two seat Aston Martin DB6 Volante (MkII convertible) that had been given to Prince Charles by the Queen as a 21st birthday present, was decorated in the customary newlywed style by the best man and friends; the rear number plate read "JU5T WED".
+At 3.35 pm, William drove his new wife back up the Mall for the short distance to Clarence House, his official London residence.
+The car, a blue, two-seater Aston Martin DB6 Volante (MkII convertible) that had been given to Prince Charles by the Queen as a 21st birthday present, was decorated in the customary newlywed style by the best man and friends; the rear number plate read "JUST WED".
+This was actually just for show; the registered number plate was EBY 776J.
 The Prince had changed into a Blues and Royals captain's frock coat also made by Kashket; his wife was still wearing her wedding dress.
 In a surprise organised by RAF Wattisham, the car was shadowed by a yellow Sea King helicopter flying the RAF Ensign from its winch cable, marking William's service as a pilot with the RAF Search and Rescue Force.

 Evening celebrations

-In the evening, the Prince of Wales gave a private dinner, followed by dancing, at Buckingham Palace for the couple and their close friends and family.
+In the evening, the Prince of Wales hosted a private dinner, followed by dancing, at Buckingham Palace for the couple and their close friends and family.
 For the evening reception, the Duchess of Cambridge wore a strapless dress by Sarah Burton which "featured a circle skirt and diamante detailing".
 She also wore a white shrug and let her hair down.
-The singer-songwriter Ellie Goulding performed at the event, singing her rendition of "Your Song" for the couple's first dance.
-The singer also performed her hit single "Starry Eyed" for the assembled guests.
-The event ended at 3 am, with a small fireworks display in the palace grounds.
+Singer-songwriter Ellie Goulding performed at the event, singing her rendition of "Your Song" for the couple's first dance.
+She also performed her hit single "Starry Eyed" for the assembled guests.
+The event ended with a small fireworks display in the palace grounds.